Stuttgart State Academy of Art and Design

 The staff and the projects of the chair of urban design were awarded several prizes and stipends.
 The outcomes of the urban design studios “Mumbai.
 Urban Metabolism” and “Stuttgart 22+” received the 3rd prize at the Global Schindler Award 2019, the first prize (ex aequo) with special appreciation at the Studentenförderpreis 2019 of the Architektenkammer Baden-Württemberg, the 3rd prize at the bautec 2018/ BAKA, Berlin, and were shortlisted for the Bau 2019/ BAKA, Munich, respectively.
 The urban design studio "Vergesst das Allgäu (nicht)!" received the 3rd prize at the bautec 2020/ BAKA.
 The urban design studio "Urban Systems: Otumara, Lagos" was awarded the ABK 2020 Academy Prize.
 The urban design studio "(Post) Covid City Stuttgart" was in September 2022 published on baunetz Campus.
 One of the chair's long-term teaching and research topics, "The Role of Urban Design in Rapid Urbanization“, received from the Baden-Württemberg Ministery of Sciences, Research and the Arts substantive fundings for 2021/22 as one of five innovative projects within the program „Langfristiger Austausch in Wissenschaft und Gesellschaft in Afrika“.

-The chair maintains institutionalized academic partnership with the ECL-EiABC-AAU, Addis Abeba (Ethiopia), and the University of Lagos, Nigeria.
+The chair maintains institutionalized academic partnerships with the ECL-EiABC-AAU, Addis Abeba (Ethiopia), and the University of Lagos, Nigeria.
 Project partners include the Heinrich Böll Foundation Abuja, the DAAD, and the Architekturforum Allgäu, among others.
-Former partners include the Goethe-Institute Addis Abeba, the Moovel-Lab (subs.
+Former partners include the Goethe-Institute Addis Abeba and the Moovel-Lab (subs.
 Daimler AG).
-The chair collaborates closely, continuously and in various, ongoing projects with the ABK degree programs in communication design and in industrial design.
+The chair collaborates closely, continuously and in various ongoing projects with the ABK degree programs in communication design and in industrial design.